Chinese Foreign Minister Wang meets Nepal's top leadership as two sides ink 9 MoUs | Business

 Both sides also signed a protocol on the safety and health conditions of haylage export from Nepal to China.
 Another agreement is about providing 98 per cent duty free treatment to imported goods in China.
 Another agreement is about the Covid vaccine assistance to Nepal.
 China will donate an additional 4 million doses of Sinovac to Nepal.

+An agreement was also inked to send a Chinese medical team to work in Nepal's B P Koirala Memorial Cancer Hospital, the foreign ministry statement said.

-Khadka also drew Wang's attention to Nepal's blocked transits with China, which is having a negative impact on the country's economy.
+Khadka also drew Wang's attention to Nepal's blocked transits with China, which is having a negative impact on the country's economy, officials said.

 Nepal-China border at Tatopani, 120 km east of Kathmandu, has been blocked for several months due to various reasons, including coronavirus travel restrictions, which is causing difficulties for Nepalese traders to conduct cross border business.